-Elliott, Director, has more than 25 years’ experience working for subscription-based information providers in the roles of senior management, marketing, and new product development.
+Elliott, Secretary, has more than 25 years’ experience working for subscription-based information providers in the roles of senior management, marketing, and new product development.
 She is Chair of the Software & Information Industry Assn., Former Chair of the Specialized Information Publishers Assn., and has been an active volunteer with Fairfax Pets on Wheels Inc. for more than 20 years.
 As a CSPI board member, Denise feels her expertise in regard to Nutrition Action has been her greatest contribution.

 Gegax has been an entrepreneur, a CEO leading sixteen hundred employees, and a multinational executive.
 Since selling his Tires Plus Stores, Tom has turned to consulting and writing, including “The Big Book of Small Business” and "Winning in the Game of Life."
 He has served as board member to several health and environmental organizations such as the American Heart Association, the American Cancer Society, Deepak Chopra Enterprises, EarthSave, and Waterkeeper Alliance.

 Heinzerling, Board Chair and Director, is an environmental lawyer, author, advocate, and professor at Georgetown University Law Center in Washington, DC.
 She has testified on regulatory reform in Congress and written about the manipulation of science and the public health agenda by special interests.
 She served as Senior Climate Policy Counsel to the Administrator of the Environmental Protection Agency (EPA), Associate Administrator of EPA’s Office of Policy, and a member of President Obama’s EPA transition team.

 Ingram, Treasurer, serves as an accounting professor with the George Mason University School of Business.
 He is also founder and director of the Ingram CPA Exam Review course, a live instruction CPA exam preparation course.